Accessibility for Ontarians with Disabilities Act Plan

 - November 25, 2015 4:00 p.m.

 The Working Group reminds staff about roles in implementing the plan.
 Information shared at meetings is located on the AODA conference.

 How do I learn about accessibility features in Avon Maitland schools and buildings?

 You can access information about accessibility in the Avon Maitland District School Board by visiting this website.
 The Accessibility icon will provide access to our Annual Accessibility Plan, Administrative Procedures for Accessible Customer Service and a link to online staff training.
-Each school website has an accessibility icon that outlines the accessibility features of that building.
-All documentation can be made available in alternative formats on request either by contacting the school directly or through the feedback form at the bottom of this page.
+Each school website has an accessibility icon that outlines the accessibility features of that building and provides a link to the board accessibility website.
+All documentation can be made available in alternative formats on request either by contacting the school directly or through the Online AODA Feedback Form.

 How do I obtain a copy of the Annual Accessibility Plan for the Avon Maitland District School Board?

 This plan represents the twelfth annual plan (2012/2017) for the Avon Maitland District School Board.
 If you would like a printed copy, please call 519-527-0111 ext 142.
 A copy in large format printing can also be provided.
 Select this link to download and view the 2012-2017 AMDSB AODA Plan